awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-bounce-complaint.md

 On the **Bounce and complaint rates** page, you can find important metrics related to the bounce and complaint rates for your combined Amazon Pinpoint and Amazon Simple Email Service \(Amazon SES\) account\.

 A *bounce* occurs when an email that you send can't be delivered because of a permanent issue\.
-For example, a bounce might occur if the recipient's address doesn't exist, or if the recipient's email providers is blocking email from your domain or IP address\.
+For example, a bounce might occur if the recipient's address doesn't exist, or the recipient's email provider is blocking email from your domain or IP address\.
 Email providers consider a high bounce rate to be a negative sign\.
 This is because it indicates that you're sending email to people who haven't explicitly opted to receive messages from you\.
 A high bounce rate could have a negative impact on the delivery of your emails\.

 A *complaint* occurs when a customer receives an email from you and reports it to their email provider as an unwanted email \(for example, by using the *Report Spam* feature in their email client\)\.
 Email providers consider complaints to be a serious sign that your domain is sending unsolicited email\.
 For this reason, a high complaint rate can have a very negative impact on the delivery of your email\.